 International applicants must submit an official English translation or certified evaluation of an official transcript for baccalaureate and all post-baccalaureate degrees.

 Two letters of recommendation are required.
-Letters of recommendation must be sent directly to the Office of Graduate Admissions by the recommender or may be submitted in a sealed envelope along with application materials.
+Letters of recommendation must be sent directly to the Office of Graduate Admissions by the recommender to email@example.com.
 In addition, the MLS Letter of Recommendation Form must be fully completed and accompany the letters of recommendation in order for Loyola to match the letters to an applicant's file.

 Letters of recommendation offer insight to a prospective student's potential for law school success and provide information about the candidate that is not reflected in other parts of the application.
 Letters can comment on the applicant's intellectual capacity, analytic and communication skills, and character traits.
 Although academic letter(s) are preferred, letters submitted by the candidate's employer or supervisor are accepted.
 Letters from family members or family friends are strongly discouraged.

 Applicants are required to submit a résumé.
 A candidate's résumé should not exceed two typed pages and may include: education information (including honors and awards), employment history, extracurricular or community activities, military service, publications, special achievements, etc.